 Everything in proportions is healthy.
 Too little or too much of anything is harmful.
 Similarly, a lack of the thyroid hormone in the body is called Hypothyroidism.
 While an excess of the hormone in the body is called as Hyperthyroidism.
 Both these conditions can mean a Thyroid Disorder.

 Both Hypothyroidism and Hyperthyroidism have different symptoms and signs.
 If you find the below mentioned signs & symptoms, I will recommend you to consult the doctor to clarify your doubts.
 You can also opt for Nirogam’s ayurvedic treatment for disorders like thyroid.

 This disorder is also known as an underactive thyroid since the gland produces less than what is required.
 Hypothyroidism affects women more frequently than men.
-Mostly affecting people over 60, but it can be diagnosed at any age, however, it can only be identified through a blood test.
+Mostly affecting people over 60, but it can be diagnosed at any age, however, it can only be identified through a hormone blood test.

 Signs And Symptoms

 The signs and symptoms of hypothyroidism vary from person to person.
 The severity of the condition also affects which signs and symptoms appear and when.
 The symptoms are also sometimes difficult to identify.